samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      ```

 ## Section 3: Test/Run your container
-In this section, we will use the wrapper ever_given to run the docking container. ever_given mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the SAMPL challenges website. ever_given also abstracts away volume mounting to link your local directory with a directory inside the container, making it easier to quickly test your container.
-For more information on how to use ever_given please see ever_givenUsage.md.
+In this section, we will use the wrapper [`ever_given`](https://pypi.org/project/ever-given/) to run the docking container. `ever_given` mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the SAMPL challenges website. `ever_given` also abstracts away volume mounting to link your local directory with a directory inside the container, making it easier to quickly test your container.
+For more information on how to use `ever_given` please see [`ever_givenUsage.md`](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/SingularityTutorial.md).

 1. Change directories into "tutorials" one directory above:
      * command: `cd ..`